- Q. What is Burning Man?

 - When preparing your belongings and planning the construction of your campsite prior to arrival, keep in mind that you will have to take everything back with you.
 For tips on minimizing packaging, click here.

 - Separating your garbage makes it easier to get home.
 Learn about it here.

-- While we do not have garbage disposal, we do have Recycling Camp, conveniently located in Center Camp.
-Recycling Camp takes donations of aluminum cans and donates them to the Gerlach High School for their fundraising efforts.
-Learn more about Recycling Camp here.
+- While we do not have garbage disposal, we do have Recycle Camp, conveniently located in Center Camp.
+Recycle Camp accepts your clean aluminum cans and donates them to the Gerlach High School for their fundraising efforts.
+Learn more about trash and recycling here.